-‘Progress’, is a part of ‘Building Better Opportunities’ - a programme funded by the European Social Fund and the National Lottery through the Big Lottery Fund to tackle poverty and social exclusion faced by the most disadvantaged people in England.
+‘Progress’, is a part of ‘Building Better Opportunities’ - a programme funded by the European Social Fund and The National Lottery Community Fund to tackle poverty and social exclusion faced by the most disadvantaged people in England.

 We are able to offer employment support to young persons on the BBO Progress programme who have been engaging regularly and consistently with their Progress Coach and have accessed either in-house or specialist activities, but not yet made any meaningful progress towards entering employment.